 \subsection{Bulge stellar age versus mass}

-We further investigate the dependence of the bulge age $t_{\rm bulge}$ on the bulge mass $\log(M_{\rm b}/\,\rm M_{\odot})$.
-We include 82 CALIFA spiral galaxies and 67 CALIFA early-type galaxies in our sample.
-For all CALIFA galaxies, we have stellar orbit distributions derived from the orbit-superposition method \citep{Zhu2018b}, and we define the bulges in early-type galaxies the same way as in spiral galaxies.
+We further investigated the dependence of the bulge age $t_{\rm bulge}$ on the bulge mass $\log(M_{\rm b}/\,\rm M_{\odot})$.
+We included 82 CALIFA spiral galaxies and 67 CALIFA early-type galaxies in our sample.
+For all CALIFA galaxies, the stellar orbit distributions were derived from the orbit-superposition method \citep{Zhu2018b}, and we defined the bulges in early-type galaxies in the same way as in spiral galaxies.
 The early-type galaxies show no obvious stellar age gradients, which indicates that the stellar ages of bulges and disks are statistically similar.
 We thus take the luminosity-weighted mean ages calculated from the age maps to represent the bulge ages of these early-type galaxies.
 As shown in Fig.~\ref{fig13}, the stellar ages of bulges increase with bulge mass for both spiral galaxies and early-type galaxies.
-At similar bulge mass ($M_{\rm b}\sim10^{10.5}\,\rm M_{\odot}$), bulges in early-type galaxies span a wide range of ages and are similarly old to those in spiral galaxies.\\
+At similar bulge mass ($M_{\rm b}\sim10^{10.5}\,\rm M_{\odot}$), bulges in early-type galaxies span a wide range of ages and are similarly old as those in spiral galaxies.\\